patrickmineault/research_code/docs/slides/01-intro.md

 # Shablona

+* Lightweight, good starter template
 * Keeps docs, data, scripts and code tidy and in their own little box
-* Is compatible with Python packaging.
-That means you can install locally with `pip install -e .`, and the code inside the special folder (placeholder: `shablona`) becomes a package `shablona`
 * You can `import shablona` to access the code in the packages
 * [Use as a template to start a new project via big green button](https://github.com/uwescience/shablona)
 * Or build it from scratch to understand the moving pieces
+* **Important**: Is compatible with Python packaging.
+That means you can install locally with `pip install -e .`, and the code inside the special folder (placeholder: `shablona`) becomes a package `shablona`

 #